MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Publish-PnPCompanyApp.md

 ```

 ## DESCRIPTION
 This cmdlet publishes a new company app (Microsoft Viva Connections) to Microsoft Teams.
 It will create a new package (zip file) in the current folder named after the CompanyApp value specified.
-E.g. if the name is 'Contoso Portal', the package will be called "Contoso Portal.zip".
+For example, if the name is 'Contoso Portal', the package will be called "Contoso Portal.zip".
 This package will be uploaded to the Teams App Catalog.
-If you do not want to upload the package automatically, e.g. prepare a package ahead of time, specify '-NoUpload'.
+If you do not want to upload the package automatically, for example, prepare a package ahead of time, specify '-NoUpload'.

 ## EXAMPLES